The Primary Difference Between Recruiters and Sourcers

 Why Are Both Important for a Team?

-You might have noticed that we said a recruiter OFTEN does both jobs; even though that’s a bit too much.
-That’s exactly why both are necessary parts of a team.
+You might have noticed that we said a recruiter OFTEN does both jobs, even though that’s too much.
+That’s precisely why both are necessary parts of a team.

 You can have one team member taking on the jobs of two people and struggling with both.
 That tends to create a lot of slowdowns and inefficient mistakes.
 Ideally, you can also hire two people to do one job each.
 Then, they can each do their specified job more effectively, and the entire team benefits.